 BUS 344 Management of Information Systems (3) Explores current information systems concepts and technologies.
 Students learn how information systems give a business or organization a competitive edge by providing technologies that help managers plan, control, and make decisions.
 Includes topics such as hardware and software components of an information system, e-business concepts and implementation, and a survey of common information systems used today.
+Prerequisite: BUS 110.
 Fall and Spring semesters.
+Cross-listed as CSC 344.